 - Who is responsible for which assets?

-- How are staff members being held accountable for ensuring PM deadlines are met?
+- How are staff members held accountable for ensuring PM deadlines are met?

-6. Get stakeholders involved and ask for their input on how well your current CMMS software is meeting the organization’s needs (if applicable).
+Ask key CMMS stakeholders for input on how well your current CMMS software is meeting the organization’s needs (if applicable).
 Reports can be used to compare and contrast various metrics related to preventive maintenance over time.
-When stakeholders are involved, you are more likely to receive budgetary support you may need to obtain additional resources to improve upon your PM plan.
+When other stakeholders are involved, you are more likely to receive budgetary support you may need to obtain additional resources to improve upon your PM plan.

 Tips for your Workflow